jodiqiao/jodiqiao/README.md

 DM me about data science 🐙

-"How to make AI trustworthy" is something I've been googling a lot lately.
+This week I'm translating design to a frontend skin in bootstrapstudio.